 If you are not a fan of broccoli you could also add some spinach or peppers.

 - In place of the broccoli add 2 cups of washed, baby spinach.
 Cook the spinach in the sauce until wilted and then continue with the recipe as directed

-- Before cooking the sausage, sautee 1 cup of mixed bell peppers in 1 tbsp of olive oil and season to taste with salt and pepper.
+- Before cooking the sausage, sautee 1 cup of mixed bell peppers in 1 tablespoon of olive oil and season to taste with salt and pepper.

 - Once the peppers are tender, transfer them to a bowl and set them aside.

 - Add the peppers in the sauce in place of the baby broccoli and continue as directed